Does money really matter in our life?

 So I was with this friend of mine.
 We were drinking coke, discussing life and the way we people live.

-Me, on the other hand waited there for sometime, looking around,thinking things that no one would care about.
+Me, on the other hand, waited there for some time, looking around, thinking about things that no one would care about.
 A few minutes later I left for my place.

-On my way I stopped by a small restaurant asked them to pack some momo for my dinner.
-While I was waiting a middle-aged man around 35 came to the same place.
+On my way, I stopped by a small restaurant asked them to pack some momo for my dinner.
+While I was waiting for a middle-aged man around 35 came to the same place.
 He arrived on a bike with his little daughter sitting in front of him.

 While he looked tired, his little kid looked like her day just started.
-She glowed bright even in the dark.
-She was around 7 or a 8 I guess( I’m bad at guessing children’s age).
+She glowed brightly even in the dark.
+She was around 7 or an 8 I guess( I’m bad at guessing children’s age).